maxvfischer/DIY-ai-art/README.md

 # Install art kiosk
 We're now ready to install the art kiosk on the computer!
 The program running the art kiosk is written in `Python` and is running as 4 parallel processes, each implemented as its own class: `Kiosk`, `ArtButton`, `PIRSensorScreensaver` and `GANEventHandler`.
-The entry point is `main.py` and all the parameters used are set in `config.yaml` (e.g. path to image directory, GPIO pinouts used etc).
+The entry point is `main.py` and all the parameters used are defined in `config.yaml` (e.g. path to image directory, GPIO pinouts used etc).

 ![screen_saver_installation_1](./tutorial_images/install_art_kiosk/art_kiosk_diagram.png)